 This provincial park offers snowshoe rental and extensive trails to explore the 310 square kilometres, making it an easy escape from the demands of everyday urban life to find the quiet of Mother Nature.
 There is more than one ideal time to explore the park.
 The guided night hike of Mont du Lac des Cygnes offers a four-kilometre illuminated trail, which ends at just the right time to gather around the firepit and stargaze.

-For those who want to kick up their adrenaline levels, Le Massif de Charlevoix is the main ski resort in the area.
+For those who want to kick up their adrenaline levels, Le Massif de Charlevoix (Petite-Rivière-Saint-François, Que.) is the main ski resort in the area.
 Snow enthusiasts of all levels will find a challenge among the mountain’s 55 kilometres of runs, including, at 770 metres, the highest vertical east of the Rockies.
 Active travellers can try another fast-moving thrill: traversing a seven-kilometre track on Mont Liguori on a wood sled.

 When it’s time to relax and indulge après-ski, Baie-Saint Paul has a particularly stylish accommodation option, Hotel Le Germain Charlevoix, which is part of the Quebec-based Le Germain hotel group.
 This four-season resort, located on the site of a former farm, conjures its past in the architecture of its five pavilions, which resemble a barn and silos.
 The pavilions also feature contemporary art, furniture, textiles and décor sourced from Baie-Saint-Paul, Charlevoix and Quebec artisans.
 As a bonus, guests can take the Massif de Charlevoix touring train to Le Massif from the hotel’s own train station.

-The cosy hotel restaurant, Le Bercail, has a simple lounge menu – cider, cheese and charcuterie –while stylish Les Labours on the second floor features a heartier menu with many ingredients sourced locally, including a must-have winter indulgence: foie gras.
 The hotel ice rink provides a place to channel your inner Moir and Virtue, but there is another reward for a day spent enjoying Charlevoix’s winter wonderland.
 A visit to Spa Nordique Le Germain is a must, with indoor treatment rooms, sauna and an outdoor hot pool, can soothe those well-worked muscles.

 Quebec City’s winter playground

-At 414 years young, Quebec City is the only walled city in North America.
+At 415 years young, Quebec City is the only walled city in North America.
 The distinctive stone architecture, narrow streets and the most photographed hotel in the world – Fairmont Chateau Frontenac – makes the UNESCO World Heritage site of historic Vieux-Québec a welcome lesson in the early days of Quebec and Canadian history.
 It’s a place where photographers will satiate their need for quintessential Quebec winter scenes.

 Well-known for having the largest annual winter carnival in the world, Quebec City doesn’t hibernate during Canada’s coldest months.
 Locals and visitors can watch numerous activities to celebrate the season from dog sledding races within the walls, to ice canoeing competitions on the St. Lawrence River.
 Brave souls who want an urban thrill can try ziplining in winter at the Parc de la Chute-Montmorency.